Keyboard shortcuts

 WHAT IT CHECKS

-The doctor command runs a complete health assessment of your environment: • PATH Configuration - Verifies swissarmyhammer is accessible from your shell • Claude Code Integration - Validates MCP server configuration and connectivity • Prompt System - Checks directories, file permissions, and YAML syntax • File Watching - Tests file system event monitoring capabilities • System Resources - Validates required dependencies and system capabilities
+The doctor command runs a complete health assessment of your environment: • PATH Configuration - Verifies swissarmyhammer is accessible from your shell • Claude Code Integration - Validates MCP server configuration and connectivity • Skills - Checks directories, file permissions, and YAML syntax • File Watching - Tests file system event monitoring capabilities • System Resources - Validates required dependencies and system capabilities

 WHY USE DOCTOR